-1. Accidental suffering and evil – A pastor is cutting his front lawn.
-He looks up from his task just in time to see his neighbor back out of the garage–right over his three year old son, who had been hidden from the rear view mirror.
+1. Accidental suffering and evil – A pastor was cutting his front lawn.
+He looks up from his task just in time to see his neighbor back out of the garage–right over his three-year-old son, who had been hidden from the rearview mirror.
 The pastor runs over to assist the panicked father while they take the boy to the hospital in the ambulance.
 The father holds his son in agony and watches him breathe for the last time.
 Where is God?
 Why did He allow this unnecessary suffering to occur?
 How do you console the father after this tragedy?

 We know from Psalms that God is good (Ps.
 119:68), that He is gracious to us in our afflictions (Eph.
 1:7), that God is love (1 John 4:16), that He is almighty and holy (Rev. 4:8), and the Lord will fulfill his promises (2 Pet.
 3:9).

 2. Natural Disaster suffering and evil – On April 26, 1989, an extremely destructive tornado in Bangladesh, India killed around 1,300 people, making it the deadliest tornado in world history.
 Countless trees were uprooted, every home within a five-mile radius was destroyed, and 80,000 people were left homeless.
 In 2004, a tsunami of gigantic proportions caused by shifting plates in the ocean floor off the coast of Aceh in northwest Indonesia caused horrific damage in several countries.
 It killed 300,000 men, women, and children.
 Where was God?
 If He is sovereign over nature, why would He inflict pain and agony on creation?